sapegin/washingcode-book/manuscript/Code_style.md

 <!-- expect(examples).toEqual('./README.md') -->

-Editing code written in such style takes enormous amount of work, and luckily code formatters will remove all the artisanal handcrafted spaces and make code look equally good without requiring any work from a developer:
+Editing code written in such style takes an enormous amount of work, and luckily code formatters will remove all the artisanal handcrafted spaces and make code look equally good without requiring any work from a developer:

 ```js
 var fs = require('fs'),